resource-watch/slate/source/includes/api/_vocabulary.md

 produce a unified response - making it look like vocabularies are shared across resources, and thus producing meaningful results.

-If you find the above slightly confusing, we advice you explore these docs and learn more about the different endpoints available - maybe even try to add vocabularies and tags to one of your resources - and then come back and see if your newly gained knowledge helps you get a deeper understanding of how vocabularies and tags work on the RW API.
+If you find the above slightly confusing, we advise you explore these docs and learn more about the different endpoints available - maybe even try to add vocabularies and tags to one of your resources - and then come back and see if your newly gained knowledge helps you get a deeper understanding of how vocabularies and tags work on the RW API.

 ### Vocabularies and tags